dkarunakaran/carnd-pid-control-term2-p3/README.md

 //Kp, Ki, and Kd are those three parameters to be optimized.

 ```
 The intial value for Kp, Ki, Kd selected using trail and error method.
-Then use twiddle to optimise further.

-Intial Value I used is
+It is a simple method of PID controller tuning.
+While system or controller is working, we can tune the controller.
+In this method, first we have to set Ki and Kd values to zero and increase proportional term (Kp) until system reaches to oscillating behavior.
+Then Kd was tuned to reduced oscillation and then Ki to reduce steady-state error

+I got the Kp value with oscilating behaviour when I set the value to 0.05 and Ki and Kd set to zero

+Here is the video with oscilating behaviour:

+Then found the Kd value that stops the oscilating behaviour which is set to 1.5 alogn with 0.05 for Kp and zero for Ki.

+Here is the video after value for Kp and Kd added:

+Finally value Ki set as 0.0001 to reduce the steady-state error.

+Initial value for Kp,Ki, Kd set as below:

 ```
- double p[3] = {0.05, 0.0001, 1.5};
+{0.05, 0.0001, 1.5}
- double dp[3] = {.01, .0001, .1};

 ```

-Then use Twiddle to optimise the p values and got the below optimised values for p:
+Then Twiddle algorithm is used to optimise the parameter once we found the intial value and optimised value we got as below:

 ```
 0.06, 0.00031, 1.29